 This course aims to develop an advanced understanding of computer integrated manufacture and robotics.
-The topics include: computer integrated manufacturing; computer numerical control (CNC) of machine tools; flexible manufacturing systems (FMS); materials handling and robot directed transfer systems; robot kinematics; low cost automation; software control systems; and hardware interfacing.
+The topics include: computer integrated manufacturing: computer numerical control (CNC) of machine tools; flexible manufacturing systems (FMS); materials handling and robot directed transfer systems; robot kinematics; low cost automation; software control systems; and hardware interfacing.

-Lecture times: 2 Lectures per week.Projects: Two projects, one of which is an exit level outcome (ELO) for the Electro-Mechanical degree.
-Tutorials: Four tutorials will be run to assist students with their programming project.
+Lecture times: 2 Lectures per week.
+(Projects: Two projects), one of which is an exit level outcome (ELO) for the Electro-Mechanical degree.
+Tutorials: Four tutorials will be run over the duration of the course.

-DP requirements: 1) Attendance at all tutorials.2) Submission of all projects.3) Demonstration of the ELO project to an examiner.4) 40% class mark A minimum of 50% for the ELO report.
+DP requirements: Attendance at all tutorials; submission of all projects; demonstration of the ELO project to an examiner: 40% class mark.
+A minimum of 50% for the ELO report.
 A minimum of "Satisfactory" for the ELO must be obtained.

-Assessment: One 2 hour June examination.
-This exam is divided into two sections held on the same day.
-The first hour counting 60% is on the written theory.
-The second hour is a practical examination and counting 40% of the exam.
-Class mark is made up of homework and projects.
+Assessment: One 2 hour June examination is divided into two sections held on the same day.
+The first hour is on the written theory and counts for 60%.
+The second hour is a practical examination and counts for 40% of the examination.
+The class mark is made up of homework and projects.
 The final mark: 50% class mark, 50% examination mark.